Los Angeles Theft Attorney

 For the theft crime of receiving stolen property, the following elements must be proven:

-Receiving stolen property in Los Angeles is called a “wobbler,” meaning that the prosecutor's have discretion to file it either as a misdemeanor or felony theft crime.
+Receiving stolen property in Los Angeles is called a “wobbler,” meaning that the prosecutor has the discretion to file it as a misdemeanor or felony theft crime.

-If the value of the stolen property is less than $950, however, it is always a misdemeanor with a maximum penalty of one year in County jail.
+However, if the stolen property's value is less than $950, it is always a misdemeanor with a maximum penalty of one year in County jail.

 Appropriation of lost property is a theft offense described under California Penal Code 485.
 This statute makes it a crime for anyone who finds lost property and doesn't make a reasonable attempt to locate the owner.